-Starting a CRP
+Starting a Collegiate Recovery Program

 Collegiate Recovery Programs are becoming more and more widespread nationwide, and every single one of them started in a slightly different way.
 Some started out as a student organization, others came out of Counseling Offices, and still others from Residential Life.
 As they have grown in popularity and demand, they are becoming more and more of a household name.
-Consequently, there is a good chance that your student’s institution may already have the idea to begin one.
+Consequently, there is a good chance that your institution may already have the idea to begin one.
 If not, there are several places that are good starting points to begin the conversation.

 - President’s Office